Suuraw/Transcript-backend/README.md

 ### Step 3: Create a `.env` File

-Create a `.env` file in the root of the project directory and add the following content:
+In the **same directory** where you’ll run Docker from, create a `.env` file with the following content:

 ```env
 API_TOKEN=mytranscripts